The Essential Guide to Choosing an EB1A Lawyer

 An EB1A lawyer specializes in immigration law, particularly the nuances of the EB1A visa category.
 Their primary responsibilities include:

-3. Petition Filing: Once the documentation is prepared, the lawyer will file Form I-140, the Immigrant Petition for Alien Worker, on your behalf.
+- Petition Filing: Once the documentation is prepared, the lawyer will file Form I-140, the Immigrant Petition for Alien Worker, on your behalf.
 They will ensure that the petition is completed accurately and submitted in a timely manner, helping to avoid delays or complications in your case.
+The lawyer will also advise you on the required government filing fees for each stage of the process and discuss the option to pay a premium processing fee if you wish to expedite the review of your I-140 petition.

 Why You Need an EB1A Lawyer